 Workshops and Academies

 SEAC annually offers an academy to provide comprehensive training for district management negotiators, superintendents, and school leaders who benefit from mastering the legal and practical aspects of labor relations and collective bargaining.
-Called the “School Management Negotiators Certification Program,” this 60-hour academy prepares administrators for success in employer-employee relations and negotiations.
+Called the “School District Negotiators Certification Program,” this 60-hour academy prepares administrators for success in employer-employee relations and negotiations.
 It is a must for new, aspiring, and active management negotiating team members.

-Each year, SEAC offers a Southern California and a Northern California program to help administrators build a solid understanding of the laws, approaches, and skills needed for successful collective bargaining and labor relations.
+Each year, SEAC offers two programs to help administrators build a solid understanding of the laws, approaches, and skills needed for successful collective bargaining and labor relations.
 The program participants meet six times for Thursday night and Friday day session, typically from October/November and ending in March/April.
 Registration is open once a year, in summer and until the program begins in the fall.
 Individual administrator registrations are welcome, and districts are urged to consider sending their entire management negotiating team, at group discount rates.
 To view a brochure of this year’s programs, click HERE.

 Interest-Based Bargaining Training Workshops